PGCert in Historical Studies

 This course has residential sessions in Oxford.
 You will need to meet your travel and accommodation costs in attending these sessions.
 Further, as part of your course requirements, you may need to choose a dissertation, a project or a thesis topic.
 Depending on your choice of topic and the research required to complete it, you may incur additional expenses, such as travel expenses, research expenses, and field trips.
 You will need to meet these additional costs, although you may be able to apply for small grants from your department and/or college to help you cover some of these expenses.

-If you have queries about the course or its content, please contact the Award Programme Administrator in the first instance.
+If you have queries about the course or its content, please contact the Award Programme Administrator via the contact details provided on this page.

 Your transcripts should give detailed information of the individual grades received in your university-level qualifications to date.
 You should only upload official documents issued by your institution and any transcript not in English should be accompanied by a certified translation.